 We have a podcast on this, episode 224: Stress Management Principles.
 This is a deep dive into all the potential management practices and their effects.
 Everything from breathwork, meditation, and walks in nature, to creative therapies like art, music, etc. All those have a good effect on bringing down stress levels if you’re unclear on exactly how to manage your or your client’s stress.

 Stress impacts appetite in various ways for clients.
 Even if there’s potentially an acute period of undereating, they may overconsume hyper-palatable foods later on, which can be detrimental to their fitness transformation.

 Chronic and acute stress have different impacts both on HPA axis function and on appetite and food choice.
 So be sure to differentiate between the two; don’t be afraid of a little healthy acute stress, like exercise.
 This could also be the difference between having a stressful day once in a while and having a long-term stressor or something that’s going on repeatedly in the client’s life.

 Recap and Summary

-As you’re thinking about ways to apply this to your clients, it is important to remember to communicate with your clients and understand what they’re going through.
-Understand the food choices they are making when they’re under stress, their particular appetite, biofeedback, and the food that’s available to them.
+It’s important to remember to communicate with your clients and understand what they’re going through, the food choices they are making when they’re under stress, their appetite, biofeedback, and the food that’s available to them.

-Some of these particular values can be tested in serum labs, and to make the best choices for our clients, we have to understand the connection between serum labs, biofeedback, their nutritional choices, and food journaling.
-All of these things go hand in hand to take a comprehensive 360 view of the client’s case, which is what we’re always trying to do with the FNMS Program and Metabolism School.
+Some of these values can be tested in serum labs, and to make the best choices for our clients, we have to understand the connection between serum labs, biofeedback, their nutritional choices, and food journaling.
+All of these things go hand in hand to take a comprehensive 360 view of the client’s case, which is what we’re always trying to do with Functional Nutrition and Metabolism School.

 Hopefully, this study brought some attention to the topic of appetite and stress, and how a client’s behavior and food choices may change over time.